Tabs & Panels

 A list of available presets.
 A selection will override the included properties.

-New presets can be added based on currently applied set of properties, which will be saved for later reuse.
+New presets can be added based on the currently applied set of properties, which will be saved for later reuse.
 A pop-up opens where you can set a name, after which you can select it from the list and in some cases additional settings.

 Deletes the selected preset.